-As a Directing Fellow of The American Film Institute, where Michelle earned her Master of Fine Arts, she was the Mary Pickford and Remy Martin Foundations Grants recipient.
-She was also interviewed in American Film magazine and by the New York Times who described her award winning short film, Pinfeathers, as having a “Salammbô-like decadence ...”
+As a Directing Fellow of The American Film Institute, where Michelle earned her Master of Fine Arts, she was the Mary Pickford and Remy Martin Foundations' Grants recipient.
+Michelle was interviewed in American Film Magazine, Seattle Times, and by the New York Times who described her award-winning short film, Pinfeathers, as having a “Salammbô-like decadence ...”
 Pinfeathers was awarded at the Chicago International Film Festival.

 While a practicing mediator and facilitator with the Los Angeles City Attorney’s Office for twenty years, Michelle was invited to coach students at U.C.L.A.
 Law School and peer-to-peer mediators in L.A. middle schools.

 Michelle received the President's Volunteer Service Award and bronze medal from President Barack Obama, presented by Los Angeles Mayor, Antonio Villaraigosa.